China's solid-state battery standard is all about V2G, not range

 What to build for

-If you’re building VPP or V2G infrastructure today, the takeaway is not “bet everything on solid‑state.”
+If you are building VPP or V2G infrastructure today, the takeaway is not “bet everything on solid-state.”
 The takeaway is to stop designing systems that assume batteries are too precious to touch.

-Australia should take note—not because we need to win a battery race, but because we need to stop letting 140 years of grid inertia dictate what we consider “realistic.”
+Australia should take note.
+Not because we need to win a battery race, but because we need to stop letting 140 years of grid inertia decide what we call realistic.

-The future won’t arrive with speeches.
-It will arrive in containers and standards and invoices.
-Then—suddenly—it will have been “obvious” all along.
+The future will not arrive with speeches.
+It will arrive in containers, standards, and invoices.
+Then it will have felt obvious all along.

 Take care, Tony